Efficient and Convergent Sequential Pseudo-Likelihood Estimation of Dynamic Discrete Games: Abstract

 \section{Abstract}

-We propose a new sequential Efficient Pseudo-Likelihood ($k$-EPL) estimator for dynamic discrete choice games of incomplete information.
+We propose a new sequential Efficient Pseudo-Likelihood ($k$-EPL) estimator for dynamic discrete choice games of incomplete information. $k$-EPL considers the joint behavior of multiple players simultaneously, as opposed to individual responses to other agents' equilibrium play.
+This, in addition to reframing the problem from conditional choice probability (CCP) space to value function space, yields a computationally tractable, stable, and efficient estimator.
 We show that each iteration in the $k$-EPL sequence is consistent and asymptotically efficient, so the first-order asymptotic properties do not vary across iterations.
 Furthermore, we show the sequence achieves higher-order equivalence to the finite-sample maximum likelihood estimator with iteration and that the sequence of estimators converges almost surely to the maximum likelihood estimator at a nearly-superlinear rate when the data are generated by any regular Markov perfect equilibrium, including equilibria that lead to inconsistency of other sequential estimators.
 When utility is linear in parameters, $k$-EPL iterations are computationally simple, only requiring that the researcher solve linear systems of equations to generate pseudo-regressors which are used in a static logit/probit regression.
 Monte Carlo simulations demonstrate the theoretical results and show $k$-EPL's good performance in finite samples in both small- and large-scale games, even when the game admits spurious equilibria in addition to one that generated the data.
+We apply the estimator analyze competition in the U.S. wholesale club industry.

 \textbf{Keywords:} dynamic discrete games, dynamic discrete choice, multiple equilibria, pseudo maximum likelihood estimation.

 \textbf{JEL Classification:} C57, C63, C73, L13.

 {}